silexphp/Silex/doc/providers/translation.rst

 XLIFF-based language files
 ~~~~~~~~~~~~~~~~~~~~~~~~~~

-Just as you would do with YAML translation files, you first need to make
+Just as you would do with YAML translation files, you first need to add the
-sure you have the ``Config`` component from Symfony2, and that it is
+Symfony2 ``Config`` component as a dependency (see above for details).

-registered with the autoloader.
-See above for details.
+Then, similarly, create XLIFF files in your locales directory and setup the

-Then, similarly, create XLIFF files in your locales directory and setup the ``translator.messages`` to map to them.
+``translator.messages`` to map to them.

 Finally override the ``translator.loader`` to use a ``XliffFileLoader``::